notshi/dquery/readme.md

 You can write as many SQL statements in the editor but only the latest one will be displayed as results.

 Any line starting with `--` are commented out so you can delete any `--` to start a comment chunk.
+Alternatively, just delete the query chunk you don't need.

-Queries are limited so it doesn't stress the server but you can increase or increase the `limit` accordingly.
+Queries are limited so it doesn't stress the server but you can increase or decrease the `limit` accordingly.

 Click the _Download_ button to choose the format you want to download the data in.